 The physical distancing associated with COVID-19 Is having a negative effect on the mental and physical health of older adults across the province of SK.

 The stress caused by the pandemic and the physical distancing—for an unknown length of time—makes mental health a priority response to this pandemic.
 Researchers have suggested that psychosocial supports “should be integrated into general pandemic healthcare”.

-We are harnessing online technologies to provide social support networks and to foster a sense of belonging for older adults in Saskatchewan.
+We are harnessing a variety of options to provide social support networks and to foster a sense of belonging for older adults in Saskatchewan.

-- We will generate hubs for persons with common interests, meet weekly or every two weeks, and get to know each other virtually.
+- We will generate hubs for persons with common interests, meet regularly, and get to know each other virtually.

 - What will it look like?
 You get to dictate this and each hub will likely look different, but we will start with a set format: A shared activity followed by discussion and getting to know each other.